Bend Or: Challenge to Pedigree

 In the summer a challenge was lodged by the owners of Robert the Devil against Bend Or's Derby win on the grounds of him being entered under the wrong description.
 It was alleged that his dam was not Rouge Rose, but a mare called Clemence.
 At Eaton Stud, both Rouge Rose and Clemence had a foal by Doncaster in 1877.
 It was suggested that the two foals had been mixed up and that it was the horse registered as Tadcaster (i.e. the Clemence foal) that won the Derby.
-The accusation came from a former groom who formerly worked for the Duke.
+The accusation came from a groom who formerly worked for the Duke.
 During the investigation, the Eaton Stud book was produced, but was found to contain a number of errors.
-The objection was overruled by the Jockey Club, but controversy still remains today.
+The objection was overruled by the Jockey Club, but controversy remained.
 Recent research which compared DNA of Bend Or to that of Tadcaster relatives suggested the two had indeed been switched as foals.

 Clemence was a daughter of Newminster and Eulogy.
 Newminster was the son of Touchstone and Beeswing.
 Eulogy was the daughter of Euclid and Martha Lynn.